Leaving a gift in your will

 From restoring world-famous art to protecting wildlife habitats, gifts in wills are used right at the heart of our work.
 Please consider leaving a legacy to help look after the places you love.

 Together, we can help nature recover, bring people closer to it and ensure our shared history continues to inspire us all.

 It's Free Wills Month from 1-31 October 2021, giving supporters aged 55 and over the opportunity to have a simple will written or updated for free, using participating solicitors in selected locations across the UK.

 If you need a will or are thinking about updating your existing one, get in touch to arrange your free appointment.
 There's no obligation to leave a gift to the National Trust, but we hope you might think about supporting our essential conservation work in this way.
 Please note that spaces are limited and allocated on a first-come, first served basis.

 Without gifts in wills the National Trust wouldn’t be able to protect and look after all the places in our care.
 Any legacy, no matter how large or small, makes a lasting difference, and if you like, you can choose to leave your gift to the place that matters most to you.

 These beautiful places of nature and history are at risk – and recent times have shown how much we need these places to escape to.
-A gift in a will could support rangers, conservation experts and volunteers to replant hedgerows and wildflower meadows, repair coastal paths, protect historic homes, look after wildlife and so much more.
-Together, we can help nature and history to thrive for generations to come.
+Gifts in wills support rangers, conservation experts and volunteers to replant hedgerows and wildflower meadows, repair coastal paths, protect historic homes, look after wildlife and so much more.
+Together, we can look after nature and history for generations to come.